amyhupe/amyhupe.co.uk/src/articles/2019-04-23-communicating-inclusively-beyond-products-services-users.md

 In a recent round of user research, we asked people with limited experience of code to follow guidance on creating prototypes from HTML and CSS.

 When participants got stuck, no one said “this is not explained clearly enough”.

 What many of them said instead was “I’m being so stupid”, “Sorry this is taking me so long”, and “You must think I’m such an idiot”.

 In this case, we were actively seeking feedback and will use it to improve our content.
-But in a real-life situation, we often won’t have visibility over how our communication makes people feel, so we need to preempt the impact of our communication.
+But in a real-life situation, we often won’t have visibility over how our communication makes people feel, so we need to preempt the impact it might have.

 What prior knowledge are we assuming and how could we do more to help those who might not have it?
 Can we explain ourselves more clearly, or direct people to a source of information that does?

-Communicating inclusively doesn’t mean explaining every single concept in minute detail, but making the effort to share knowledge and lower the barrier to entry, where we can.
+Communicating inclusively doesn’t mean explaining every single concept in granular detail, but making the effort to share knowledge and lower the barrier to entry, where we can.

 ### Be collaborative not combative